15 Top-Rated Things to Do in Lincoln City, OR

 2. Explore Seven Miles of Beaches

-With seven miles of beaches, Lincoln City has more sandy attractions than any other town on the coast.
+With seven miles of beautiful beaches, Lincoln City has more sandy attractions than any other town on the coast.
 Entire days are well spent at the beach with activities like sandcastle building, surfing, and simply watching the surf pound the shoreline.
-The entire Lincoln City coastline is interconnected, making long walks on the beach also popular.
+And the entire Lincoln City coastline is interconnected, making long walks on the beach also popular.

 Access points line the beach from Roads End up north to Siletz Bay to the south.
 D River State Recreation Site is one popular access point at the heart of the city, not far from the shores of Devil's Lake.
 Promoted as home to the smallest river in the world, the D River State Recreation Site is also home to the spectacular Summer and Fall Kite Festivals.

-The hillside homes and flat beach of the Roads End neighborhood showcases the town’s scenic coastal beauty.
+The hillside homes and flat beach of the Roads End neighborhood showcases the town's scenic coastal beauty.
 The aptly named area is the northernmost district in Lincoln City.
-Separated from the more commercial communities, Roads End offers a better connection to the ocean and scenic environment.
+It's separated from the more commercial communities and offers a quieter connection to the ocean and scenic environment.

 Most outings center around the Roads End State Recreation Site.
 Here, visitors traverse the open-to-the-public shoreline as far they please.
 The prominent Cascade Head defines the beach's northern backdrop, adding a scenic attraction to admire while hiking.
 Amenities like flushing restrooms and picnic tables are near the ample parking area at the recreation site.

 A Secret Beach is accessible on the northern Roads End shoreline, only at low tide.
 For those looking to explore this clandestine cove, timing the tide is key to not getting stranded.
 Road's End Recreation Site is also an optional starting point for the popular hike to the headland feature known as "The Thumb."